aarpon/pysspm/README.md

 # Simple Scientific Project Manager (sspm)

-Simple command-line tool to manage scientific projects.
+Simple, platform-independent command-line tool to manage scientific projects.

 ## Installation

-`sspm` requires Python 3.10 to run.
+`sspm` requires Python 3.10 or newer to run.
 To install, run the following from a console:

 ```bash
 $ pip install pysspm